 The entire trek follows the trail followed by the ancient traders.
-Even in the modern day, you will be accompanied by mules, yaks, goats, traders and herders.
-Hence, taking an unused trail or getting off track may result in un passable terrain.
-Following the regular trail used from the ancient time does not alter the surreal landscape, fascinating culture and the monasteries and way of life.
+Even in the modern-day, you will be accompanied by mules, yaks, goats, traders and herders.
+Hence, taking an unused trail or getting off track may result in unpassable terrain.
+Following the regular trail used from ancient times does not alter the surreal landscape, fascinating culture and the monasteries and way of life.

 Limi valley trek not only showcases you a beautiful and unsoiled terrain but also the folklores and the stories of magic and witches.
-You would as well be enjoy hearing the stories of Yetis, snow leopards and the blue sheeps.
-Furthermore, the Bhutias of the upper Limi valley, believed to be the descendants of Tibetans, not only exude amazing way of life but also enjoy grazing their livestock in the Tibetan side.
+You would as well enjoy hearing the stories of Yetis, snow leopards and the blue sheep.
+Furthermore, the Bhutias of the upper Limi valley believed to be the descendants of Tibetans, not only exude an amazing way of life but also enjoy grazing their livestock on the Tibetan side.

 Day 01: Arrival in Nepal

 Welcome to Nepal!
 A representative from Karma Eco Trek will receive you at the airport and drop you at your hotel.
 On this day you will not do much but relax and go around your hotel location.
 Overnight in Kathmandu.

 Thank you for choosing Limi valley trek as your next adventure destination!
 If you booked this trek long time back your permits are ready before you arrive but if it is a last minute booking you permits will be made on this day.
 While the back office is busy making permits on the back end, you will get involved in sightseeing some UNESCO world heritage sites.
 Sometime in the day, you will as well do last minute preparation, packing and purchase if necessary.
 In the evening you will meet your guide and your guide will brief you about the trek.